biocross/Librarian/README.md

 ```
 This will start the web interface, and will print the URL to it on the console, along with a QR code to the URL for quick access 😁

 > Librarian uses [ngrok](https://ngrok.com/product) tunneling to serve your localhost over the Internet using a secure `HTTPS` tunnel.
+Also, `HTTPS` is mandatory for iOS Builds to work.

 ### Submitting Builds